-Autumn is the favorite season for many landscape and nature photographers, and for good reason.
+Autumn is the favorite season of many landscape and nature photographers, and for a good reason.
 The beautiful colors of fall foliage can help to make your photos truly remarkable and memorable.

-There are countless destinations that are perfect for fall photography, and this article showcases ten that are worthy of being mentioned (in no particular order).
-Feel free to leave a comment and tell us about your favorite locations for capturing autumn photos.
+There are countless destinations that are perfect for fall photography.
+This article showcases ten in the US that are worthy of being mentioned, in no particular order.

 The Smoky Mountains are beautiful in any season, but perhaps they are at their best in the fall.
 The combination of fall colors, mountains, streams/rivers, and waterfalls make this an ideal location to capture amazing fall photos.